gve-sw/CLUS18-DEVNET-2897/lab/step3.md

 ### Step 3 - Adding the port type

-Its coding time!
-The first thing that we want to do is to define which type of port we want to create.
-We could create an access port, a port channel or a virtual port channel.
+The first thing that we want to do is to define which type of port we will create.
+We could create an individual port, a port channel or a virtual port channel.
 For simplicity, we are going to implement the first two.

 Copy the following code in the __**templates/web_app/home.html**__ file.
 You must include it within the
 ```<div id="content-div" class="row">``` tag.